Rismosch/ris_engine/README.md

     C:\Users\<your username>\.rustup\toolchains\<current toolchain>\lib\rustlib\<current toolchain>\lib

 Rust still needs to link.
-And this directory is the one that `cargo` searches.
+And this directory is the one that `cargo` searches for libraries.

 ## 🔨 Building